View All Jobs

 Healthcare & Social Care Jobs by Contract Type

-Full-time roles provide consistency, professional development, and the opportunity to form lasting relationships with patients, clients, and teams.
-They are ideal for individuals seeking long-term progression within the NHS, private healthcare, social services or care providers.
-Roles such as Registered Nurse, Care Home Manager and Social Worker are commonly full-time, with access to pensions, holiday entitlement and CPD (Continuing Professional Development).
+These positions are ideal for individuals seeking long-term progression within the NHS, private healthcare, social services or care providers.
+Roles such as Registered Nurse, Care Home Manager and Social Worker are commonly full-time, offering structured career pathways and leadership opportunities, with many employers also providing additional benefits such as funded training, wellbeing support, and opportunities to move into senior or specialist roles over time.

 Training and Development in Healthcare Careers

 For example, Healthcare Assistants can become Registered Nurses through apprenticeship routes; Support Workers can specialise in dementia or autism care; and Social Workers can move into management or safeguarding specialisms.
-Training is not only encouraged—it’s often embedded into the job.
+Training is not only encouraged, but also often embedded into the job, enabling progression without stepping away from paid employment.

 Key Benefits of a Career in Healthcare and Social Care

 The sector also offers flexible working, excellent pension schemes (particularly within the NHS), and access to a range of development opportunities.
-Whether in direct care or support roles, your work is valued and impactful.
+Whether in direct care or support roles, your work is valued and impactful, with long-term stability and transferable skills.

 Skills and Qualifications Needed to Work in Health and Social Care